vn971/rua/docs/x11access.md

 Whether your X11 session is available to the build depends not only on RUA, but also on configuration of your system.

-* If you build the package with internet access being disabled, X11 is disallowed.
+* If you build the package with `--offline`, X11 is disallowed.
 * If you run your Xorg server with `-nolisten tcp -nolisten local`, X11 is disallowed.
 * If none of the above apply, a build might totally skip file access restrictions and access your X11 via the abstract socket (as opposed to the normal unix sockets).